Tag Archives: Alice Wise

 Certification is a seasonal program that would involve:

-• Use of the VineBalance Workbook (the full title is The New York Guide to Sustainable Viticulture Practices Grower Self-assessment Workbook), which has been updated as of 2022.
+• Use of the VineBalance Workbook (the full title is The New York Guide to Sustainable Viticulture Practices Grower Self-assessment Workbook)

 • Core Criteria based on the Workbook